HengZ121/RMHC/README.md

 The idea performance of models should be dollowing:

-DLPFC_left accuracy score is varying from about 83 - 100 %
+DLPFC_left accuracy score is varying from about 83-100 %

-DLPFC_right accuracy score is varying from about 73 - 100 %
+DLPFC_right accuracy score is varying from about 73-100 %

-MOTOR1_left accuracy score is varying from 81-100% when learning rate is 0.0004 MOTOR1_right accuracy score is varying from 80-100% VISUAL_left accuracy score is varying from about 92- 100 %  (2 out of 5 folds are 100%)
+MOTOR1_left accuracy score is varying from 81-100%

+MOTOR1_right accuracy score is varying from 80-100%

+VISUAL_left accuracy score is varying from about 92-100 %

-VISUAL_right accuracy score is varying from about 85- 100 %
+VISUAL_right accuracy score is varying from about 85-100 %

-Hippo_left accuracy score is varying from about 80 - 100 %
+Hippo_left accuracy score is varying from about 80-100 %

 If the performance is worse than above, try to re-run the code for times